Katy's garden of herbs, peppers and greens is constantly expanding as she learns new techniques and tries growing new plants!

-If you don't have the sun exposure for a regular eight hours a day, consider getting a grow light.
-When using lights, make sure the tops of the leaves are within a couple inches of the light.
+If you don't have sun exposure for a regular eight hours a day, consider getting a grow light.
+When using lights, make sure the tops of the leaves are within a couple of inches from the light.
 Any further and the basil will put all its energy into growing taller, not producing healthy leaves.

 How Much Water?

 It's easy to overwater basil.
 This can be dangerous because its roots will start to rot.
 Root rot is almost impossible to recover from.

 If you're not sure about when to water, a good rule of thumb is to let them just start to wilt before giving them water.
 Another way to gauge it is to feel the first inch of soil.
 Once the first inch is dry, it's time to water again.

 Start From Seed

 Basil plants are fun to start from seeds.
 They sprout quickly and are easy to keep healthy.

 I recommend using a grow light when starting from seeds.
 Even a very sunny window will be too stressful for your basil seedlings.